stride3d/stride-docs/en/manual/index.md

 ## Improve this documentation

-The Xenko documentation is open source, so anyone can edit it.
-If you find a mistake, you can correct it or comment in [GitHub](https://github.com/xenko3d/xenko-docs).
+The Stride documentation is open source, so anyone can edit it.
+If you find a mistake, you can correct it or comment in [GitHub](https://github.com/stride3d/stride-docs).

 To edit any page of this manual, in the top right, click **Improve this Doc**.
-Please make sure to follow the [writing guidelines](https://github.com/xenko3d/xenko-docs/blob/master/GUIDELINES.md).
+Please make sure to follow the [writing guidelines](https://github.com/stride3d/stride-docs/blob/master/GUIDELINES.md).